-Founded in March 2018, Meute Monde is a young innovative performing arts company whose mission is to offer affordable and accessible entertainment to Quebec’s families.
+Founded in March 2018, Meute Monde is an innovating performing arts non for profit whose mission is to offer affordable and accessible entertainment to Canada’s families.
 Its objective is to stimulate children’s interest through interactive shows and workshops allowing them to unite their creative minds in collaboration, peace and respect.

 Producer, Author, Performer

 From Montreal, Joanie detains a double DEC in Classical Dance (Ballet Divertimento) and Pure and Applied Sciences (Dawson College).
 In 2016, she obtains an Enriched Performing Arts Diploma with honours from the Canadian College of Performing Arts (CCPA).
-Some of her favorite credits include “The Peace Dancer”.
+Some of her favorite credits include “The Smile Club”.
+Trip The Light Fantastic; “The Peace Dancer”.
 Puppets For Peace; “Rocky Horror Live Show”.
 Atomic Vaudeville; “Macbeth” & “Twelfth Night”.
 Greater Victoria Shakespeare Festival; “Pretty Good Not Bad Productions”.
 Broken Rhythms Victoria.

 Noël Vézina is a movement artist with a background in contemporary dance and ballet.
 She has over 6 years of experience facilitating dance with children in a variety of styles, and has been passionately advocating for environmental awareness and care for as long as she can remember.

 When not sharing her love for dance with youth she is busy learning, creating and performing in Montreal, Quebec.